Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 Over/under insights

-- Cleveland and its opponents have combined to score more than 41 points in eight of 15 games this season.
+- Cleveland and its opponents have gone over the current 41-point total in eight of 15 games this season.

-- In 60% of Pittsburgh's games this season (9/15), the teams combined to score more than Monday's over/under of 41.
+- Pittsburgh's games have gone over 41 points in nine of 15 chances this season.

-- The two teams combine to average 41 points per game, an amount equal to the over/under in this contest.
+- The combined points per game average of the two teams, 41, is equal to Monday's over/under.

 - Browns games this season feature an average total of 46.1 points, a number 5.1 points higher than Monday's over/under.